Amelie Beese

-Amelie Hedwig Boutard-Beese (13 September 1886 – 22 December 1925), also known as Melli Beese, was an early German female aviator.
+Amelie Hedwig Boutard-Beese (13 September 1886 – 22 December 1925), also known as Melli Beese, was the first female German pilot, qualifying in 1911, as well as the first such aircraft engineer.
+Together with Lilly Steinschneider and Marie Marvingt, she is considered one of the first female pioneers of aviation.
+To get there, however, she had to overcome many obstacles and fight the male-dominated bastion.

 Early life

-Amelie Hedwig Beese was born in Dresden on 13 September 1886 to Alma Wilhemine Hedwig Beese and Friedrich Karl Richard Beese, an architect and stone artist.
+Amelie Hedwig Beese was born in Dresden on 13 September 1886 to Alma Wilhemine Hedwig Beese and Friedrich Karl Richard Beese, an architect and master mason.
 She had a younger brother Edgar, and two half siblings from her father's first marriage, Hertha and Kurt.
 The family were comfortably off.

 In 1906 Beese decided to pursue a career as a sculptor; however, she had to leave her native Germany to study, as German art schools did not admit female students.
 She studied instead at Stockholm's Royal Academy from 1906 until 1909, and created a number of works including a bronze bust of the painter Allan Egnell which has survived.
 She won a prize for a group sculpture, The Soccer Players.
 During this period, she learned to sail and developed an affinity for skiing.

 When she returned to Dresden in 1909, her father built her a studio at the family's new home in Blasewitz.
 They discussed flying which was becoming known to the public in Germany, inspired by Louis Bleriot's much publicised flight from Calais to Dover in September 1909.
 It was during this period where she developed a desire to become a pilot.
 Her father encouraged her to attend Dresden's Politechnic School in preparation for becoming an aviator (hoping she would become bored by it) and she began studying mathematics, shipbuilding, and aeronautic engineering.
 Less than a year later, she had persuaded her father of her seriousness and he agreed to fund her studies and living expenses at a Berlin flying school.